-To this end, you are to research and to write a 2500-word paper comparing and contrasting the concerns and approach of the Wakefield Offering of the Magi and/or the Second Shepherd's Pagent with any recent film or documentary which seems to you to deal with similar themes.
-Considering the propensity of the Wakefield Master to go for the cheap yuck while exploring a serious theme, Scrooged might be as good a choice as a documentary on Christmas traditions.
-This paper should draw upon several (3-5) published reviews and critiques of your chosen film from major news sources, as well as a like number (that is, another 3-5) of critical articles on Medieval Drama in general and/or on the Wakefield Offering of the Magi and/or the Second Shepherd's Pagent in particular.
+To this end, you are to research and to write a 2500-word paper comparing and contrasting the concerns and approach of the Chester Nativity Play and/or the Play of the Shepherds with any recent film or documentary which seems to you to deal with similar themes.
+Considering the propensity of Medieval playwrights to go for the cheap yuck while exploring a serious theme, Scrooged might be as good a choice as a documentary on Christmas traditions.
+This paper should draw upon several (3-5) published reviews and critiques of your chosen film from major news sources, as well as a like number (that is, another 3-5) of critical articles on Medieval Drama in general and/or on the Chester plays in particular.
 We'll discuss appropriate sources in class.
 No more than a third of this essay should comprise necessary plot summary; the balance should represent a serious attempt to find common ground between Medieval and Modern concerns.
 Critical analysis calls for sensitivity, to be sure, but it also demands a rigorous attempt to interrogate our own preconceptions, as well as those of others; take this opportunity to say something substantial about the subtexts (Medieval and Modern) of dramatic attempts to deal with larger moral issues.